-Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, require that we apply financial condition assessment procedures for the charter school.
+Pursuant to Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the charter school.
 It is management's responsibility to monitor the charter school's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.